pdcawley/bofh.org.uk/content/post/virtual-gig-like-thing.md

 It all kicks off at 7pm, UK time with a kind of Q&A session and introduction to Twitch for newcomers.
-I'm particurly planning to help other independent musicians reach their audience through the platform.[^fn:1]
+I'm particurly planning to help other independent musicians reach their audience through the platform.{{% marginnote %}}Recent deals with [SoundCloud](https://soundcloud.com) have made it _much_ easier for experienced performers to access the means to get paid on Twitch, and it seems to be the most transparent platform for getting paid.{{% /marginnote %}}

 Then, I plan to follow the Royal Traditions/Singing Together format of two forty minute sets of folk material with a 10 minute refreshment and raffle